parthiv13/Express-Contribution/README.md

 Wait for installation to complete.

-Now open your code editor and go to the "server" folder.
+Now open your code editor and go to the `server` folder.
-Inside code editor open "app.js" file.
+Inside code editor open `app.js` file.
 To create a new route do the following steps:

-- Copy this line and paste it below "Add route require below" commented line:
+- Copy this line and paste it below `Add route require below` commented line:

 ```
 let Your_GitHub_Name = require('./routes/Your_GitHub_Name');
 ```

-where "Your_GitHub_Name" is your GitHub profile name for ex.
+where `Your_GitHub_Name` is your GitHub profile name for ex.
 MarekDzw

 - Next step is to add the route.
-Copy this line and paste it below "Add route below" commented line:
+Copy this line and paste it below `Add route below` commented line:

 ```
 app.get('/Your_GitHub_Name', Your_GitHub_Name.profile);
 ```

-where "Your_GitHub_Name" is your GitHub profile name for ex.
-MarekDzw
+where `Your_GitHub_Name` is your GitHub profile name for ex. `MarekDzw`

 Save the file!

-Now, in your code editor, open "route-template.js" file and copy whole code.
+Now, in your code editor, open `route-template.js` file and copy whole code.
 Next step is to create route file.
-To do that open "routes" folder and add new ".js" file.
+To do that open "routes" folder and add new `.js` file.
 Here is an exapmle:

 ```
 Your_GitHub_Name.js
 ```

-where "Your_GitHub_Name" is your GitHub profile name for ex.
-MarekDzw Then open this file that you just created and paste the code you copied from "route-template.js"
+where `Your_GitHub_Name` is your GitHub profile name for ex. `MarekDzw` Then open this file that you just created and paste the code you copied from `route-template.js`

-Now, inside "Your_GitHub_Name.js", change the following line:
+Now, inside `Your_GitHub_Name.js`, change the following line:

 ```
 res.send('Your_GitHub_Name Your_GitHub_Link');
 ```

-where "Your_GitHub_Name" is your GitHub profile name and "Your_GitHub_Link" for the link to your GitHub profile/repository Then just save!
+where `Your_GitHub_Name` is your GitHub profile name and `Your_GitHub_Link` for the link to your GitHub profile/repository Then just save!

 ## See your new route!

-To see your newly created route in terminal (inside "/server" folder) run this command:
+To see your newly created route in terminal (inside `/server` folder) run this command:

 ```
 node server.js